 Keeps promise to shed light on personal, staff financial interests

-CARBONDALE – April 13, 2012.
-As tax season comes to a close, Lt.
+CARBONDALE – April 15, 2013.
+Marking today’s deadline to file 2012 income tax returns, Lt.
 Governor Sheila Simon is fulfilling her promise to annually release her state and federal income tax returns, as well as financial statements from her senior staff members.
 The statements disclose more than what is required by law, and the commitment to open government allows taxpayers to learn if Simon or her staff have any conflicts of interest.

 Simon has also required members of her senior staff to make public an annual financial disclosure form that goes above and beyond what is required in the state’s Statement of Economic Interests.
 Simon’s staff form is modeled after those used by federal officers and notes income greater than $200, investments and debts.

-This is the second year that Simon and her staff have released their detailed financial statements.
-Find the disclosure here
+This is the third year that Simon and her staff have released their detailed financial statements.
+Find the documents here.